 - Their fry will grow quickly but should be housed in a separate aquarium until they are large enough to fend for themselves.

-- Platy fish are omnivores and do well with a variety of flaked and fresh floating or slow sinking foods.
+- Platy fish are omnivores and do well with various flaked and fresh floating or slow sinking foods.

 Platy fish are an easy way for all experience levels of aquarium keepers to have tanks of beautifully colored fish.
-Easy to care for, wonderful to watch, Platy fish are a species you should add to your collection.
+Easy to care for, wonderful to watch, they are a species you should add to your collection.